-- Norberto Rodriguez-Baez, M.D., is the principle investigator at our site for a national, multicenter, NIH-supported study examining the causes for fulminant hepatic failure in children.
+- Norberto Rodriguez-Baez, M.D., is the principal investigator at our site for a national, multi-center, NIH-supported study examining the causes for fulminant hepatic failure in children.
 Dr. Rodriguez-Baez’s second group of studies involves treatment of chronic hepatitis B and C.

 The second general area of active clinical research involves inflammation in the GI tract.

-- Ashish Patel, M.D., is leader of nutritional management algorithm development for the Trailblazer Collaborative for pediatric Inflammatory Bowel Disease.
+- Ashish Patel, M.D., is a leader of nutritional management algorithm development for the Trailblazer Collaborative for pediatric inflammatory bowel eisease.